-Equity Fund As defined under paragraph 21.1
+Equity Fund As defined in 21.2

 ESG or ESG Factors Environmental, social and governance characteristics or factors that can be further described as follows:

 "Environmental" can include issues relating to the quality and functioning of the natural environment and natural systems.
 These can include without limitation: biodiversity loss; greenhouse gas emissions, deforestation, climate change, renewable energy, energy efficiency, air, water or resource depletion or pollution, waste management, stratospheric ozone depletion, changes in land use and ocean acidification.